Human Rights Management

 • Continue to improve our occupational health and safety management system by incorporating perspectives of third-party organizations

-• Carried out joint remote audits of individual companies which included safety officials from regional headquarters
+• Conducted joint on-site audits of five individual companies with safety officers from each regional headquarters

-Human rights of supply chain workers (focusing on working environment on plantations, occupational health and safety, non-discrimination, and equal opportunity, forced and child labor, and land rights)
+Human rights of supply chain workers (focusing on working environment, occupational health and safety, non-discrimination, and equal opportunity, forced and child labor, and land rights on plantations)

 Relevant stakeholder group: